What Are Meeting Minutes and Who Records Them at a Meeting?

 Critical to a meeting’s success, minutes provide a recorded history of the meeting for participants and for employees who were not able to attend.
 Without full meeting minutes, the meeting’s prospects for success are diminished because people, on balance, cannot absorb and retain a wealth of information at one time.

 To record key information accurately, the meeting minutes recorder must have an ear for detail and the ability to stay focused.
-This employee must also multitask effectively to be able to participate in the meeting while recording the minutes.
+In most day-to-day meetings, this employee must also multitask effectively to be able to participate in the meeting while also recording the minutes.

 In some organizations, the same employee takes the minutes at every meeting.
 Or the responsibility may pass from employee to employee.
-The role of minutes taker builds effective leadership and communication skills and can be a coveted job.
+The role of a person who takes minutes often builds effective leadership and communication skills and can be a coveted job.

 Requirements for a Meeting Minutes Recorder

 The requirements for the recorder include the ability to: